attend

 To remain and wait; to abide.

-(rare) ''Followed by'' for: to expect or look forward.
+(rare) To expect or look forward.

 (obsolete) To intend (something).